 Who should apply?

 This program is open to students who have already completed a baccalaureate degree but have continuing interest in health and human biology.
-The program is designed for students who want to enter medical school but lack the prerequisite coursework, or want to advance their skills in teaching, or want to work in healthcare or biomedical administration.
+The program is designed for students who want to enter medical, dental, or other professional health schools but lack the prerequisite coursework, or want to advance their skills in teaching.

 How long is the program?